Chris-Harn/Island/README.md

-Island
+Procedural Island Generator
 ======

-Procedural Island Generator for an undisclosed simulation project.
+Procedural island generator for an undisclosed simulation project.
+Written using g++ and SDL.